 Full-time instructors, librarians, and counselors employed on a nine-month contract shall work the minimum days required by the schedule under which they were hired.
 Full-time instructors, librarians, and counselors employed on a twelve-month contract shall work the minimum days required by the schedule under which they were hired.
-Those employed full-time for the summer term shall work the minimum days required by the schedule under which they were hired.
+Those employed full-time for the summer term shall work the minimum days required by the schedule under which they make the minimum days required by the schedule under which they were hired.

-4. Method Of Payment
+- 4. Method Of Payment - a.
 Non-Instructional Personnel